open-telemetry/opentelemetry-specification/specification/protocol/otlp.md

 `ExportMetricsServiceResponse` for metrics and `ExportLogsServiceResponse` for logs).

-The server SHOULD respond with success no sooner than after successfully decoding and validating the request.

 The server MUST leave the `partial_success` field unset in case of a successful response.